Dtome5/sensor-fault-detection/README.md

 ```bash
 pip install requirements.txt
 ```
+## Files Description

+- `model.py`: Trains and saves the machine learning model
+- `api.py`: Flask server for processing sensor data
+- `processes.py`: Manages multiple server instances
+- `load_balance.py`: Implements round-robin load balancing
+- `generator.py`: Generates simulated sensor data

 ## Configuration

-1. The `config.json` file has the following structure:
+1. The `config.json` file can be used to select which model is used in the joblib format:
 ```json
 {
   "model": "model.joblib",